bcx-exa/open_source-vuejs_nuxt_lambda/README.md

 This specific piece of code allows you to run a server-side website using Vue.js and Nuxt on AWS Lambda.

 - Our demo site runs for under $1 a month. $0.58 to be exact.
-- The domain costs us $13 per year.
+- The domain is $12 per year.
+- The initial deployment takes less than 1 hour.
+- Subsequent deployments take less than 10 min.

 > Warning: Pricing might vary depending on the amount of traffic hitting your website.
 See AWS Lambda & API Gateway pricing to understand what YOUR true cost would be.

 ---

-## Main Components in Tech-Stack
+## Main Components in Tech Stack

 - Vue.js
 - Nuxt